spookylukey/django-htmx-patterns/inline_partials.rst

    {% endblock %}

-For HTMX requests we must pull out the ``page-and-paging-controls`` block and render just that bit.
+For htmx requests we must pull out the ``page-and-paging-controls`` block and render just that bit.
 So, the long version of our view code looks like this: